Guest post: Laura Sanchez, Georgia State Dietetic Intern

 How Much Vegetable Oil is Okay?

-Since flax oil is a great source of omega 3 fatty acids and olive oil is high in monounsaturated fats, they're great options for drizzling on salads.
-Both olive and flax oils have low smoke points, therefore using them in cold dishes or drizzling them over a meal after it's been cook is best.
+Since flax oil is a great source of omega 3 fatty acids and olive oil is high in monounsaturated fats and polyphenols, they're great options for drizzling on salads.
+Flax oil has a low smoke point, therefore it's best used in cold dishes or drizzling over a meal after it's been cooked.
 When oils that have a low smoke point are heated they become oxidized and may release harmful compounds.
+Olive oil has a smoke point of 410 degrees F, which means you can use it to sauté or roast your veggies at 410 degrees F or lower.
+To preserve nutrition, cooking at lower temperatures is better.
 When choosing olive oil, look for extra virgin and cold-pressed, whenever possible, to ensure you’re only receiving olive oil (and no other filler oils, which can often be found in commercial brands).

 Avocado oil is good for cooking with heat since it has a high smoke point and is mostly monounsaturated fat.
 Similar to olive oil, commercial avocado oil brands can be tainted with other filler oils that are cheaper and of lesser quality.
 Authentic avocado oil should be green tinted and have a buttery flavor.